-At events, each team student safety captain will have an opportunity to sign up for a 10 minute informal presentation of their team's safety program to a designated safety advisor.
-The safety advisor(s) will use the information presented to evaluate each FIRST Robotics Competition team and provide coaching and mentoring throughout the competition.
+At events, each team will have an opportunity to present their team's safety program to UL Safety Advisor(s) or Judge(s).
+They will use the information presented to evaluate each FIRST Robotics Competition team and provide coaching and mentoring throughout the competition.

-8.3.1 Safety Champion Cards
+8.3.1 Safety All Star